 We are delighted to welcome Regina Rogers Fallon, who studied a BA in Interior Design, graduating in 2010.
 Today’s podcast will shine a spotlight on Regina’s academic and career achievements.
-Regina is the owner of Regina Rogers Fallon Design an Interior Design company.
-Regina combines her artist’s eye and experience in customer service from Aer Lingus, with her BA in Interior Design from Griffith, to deliver a bespoke service to clients across Ireland.
+Regina is the owner of Regina Rogers Fallon Design where she combines her artist’s eye and experience in customer service from Aer Lingus, with her BA in Interior Design from Griffith, to deliver a bespoke service to clients across Ireland.

 Introduction - Series 2

 We are delighted to return with series two of the Spotlight On podcast.
 The second series continues along the same lines as the first, with excellent guests, interesting topics of conversation and inspirational achievements from our Griffith Alumni community.
 Stay up to date with the latest podcast, available on this page or on your preferred audio streaming channel.